DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * Chicago Cutlery 8 Piece Knife Set
 * 8 Glass Cups - [Because BPA from plastic is probably bad for you.](https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/expert-answers/bpa/faq-20058331)
 * 4 Wine Glasses
-* [11 Ball Mason Jars](http://amzn.to/2CWev0e) - Aesthetic, so they can be used as cups for parties and for decorations, and sealable, so they're great for throwing smoothies or snacks in to take to work.
+* [11 Ball Mason Jars](http://amzn.to/2CWev0e) - Aesthetic, so they can be used as cups for parties and for decorations, and seal-able, so they're great for throwing smoothies or snacks in to take to work.
 * 6 Plastic Tupperware
 * 4 Large Plates, 4 Small Plates, and 4 Bowls - These are bright yellow and made of something that makes them dishwasher, microwave, and oven safe.
 They couldn't be better.
 * [KitchenAid Stand Mixer](http://amzn.to/2D8nBKF)